peteroupc/peteroupc.github.io/bernoulli.md

 where \[_a_, _b_\] is \[0, 1\] or a closed interval therein, using different changes to the algorithm, namely:

-- Add the following step at the start of the algorithm: "Generate a uniform(0, 1) random number _u_ at the start of the algorithm.
+- Add the following step at the start of the algorithm: "Generate a uniform(0, 1) random variate _u_ at the start of the algorithm.
 Then if _u_ is less than _a_ or is greater than _b_, repeat this step.
 (If _u_ is a uniform PSRN, these comparisons should be done via the **URandLessThanReal** algorithm.)"
 - Instead of flipping the input coin, flip a coin that does the following: "[**Sample from the number _u_**](#Algorithms) and return the result."
 - If the algorithm would return 1, it instead returns a number that is 1 with probability _b_ &minus; _a_ and 0 otherwise.